vatsalya-gupta/bgutbook/source/part_1_basic_commands/chapter_106_printing_specific_lines.text.md

 Did you notice I haven't given you any exercise last time?
 Yes you did, I'm sure.
 Well, no exercises for this lesson either, just practice a bit printing lines and try to get used to the weird syntax.

-Yesterday I gave you a headache with strange symbols, today I hope I just gained TODO again your consideration.
+Yesterday I gave you a headache with strange symbols, today I hope I just regained your trust.
 Let's wrap it up here, there is a new film that awaits you, and some crisps.
 Remember to put some beers in the fridge, one for you, and one for your new friend `sed`.
 And maybe give some food to the `cat` as well, poor little thing.

 Suggested film for the evening: Robin Hood (1973)